Easy & delicious oven-baked homemade olive oil granola recipe. Oatmeal, nuts & craisins makes this a healthy topping for yogurt or cereal.

 - Preheat oven to 300 degrees F.

-- In a large bowl, combine oatmeal, almonds, pecans, and craisins.
+- In a large bowl, combine oatmeal, all nuts, and craisins.
 Stir so it's well mixed.

 - In a smaller, separate bowl, whisk together maple syrup, olive oil, brown sugar, salt, and cinnamon.